How I got my self-published book into the media and bookshops

 In summary, throughout this entire experience, which spanned a few years, I learned these things:

 Make sure you have a clear objective and vision for why you want to write a book.
 You will need this ‘end goal’ motivation when the going gets tough… and it will.
 ‘Keeping on going’ is what most people find hard.

 Plan your book in advance, including laying out all the chapters.
 Some people are what they call ‘seat of their pants’ writers, but I think this rarely turns out well and you end up spending way more time editing.

 Research what structure will suit your message.
 Books need a flow and something which keeps readers turning the pages.
-My book came out 2.5years ago and I still get ‘fan mail’ on a weekly basis from people who say they couldn’t put my book down until it was finished.
+My book came out three years ago and I still get ‘fan mail’ on a regular basis from people who say they couldn’t put my book down until it was finished.
 (Same goes for non-fiction)